reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 - Services should have loose coupling and high functional cohesion.
 Functions that are likely to change together should be packaged and deployed together.
 If they reside in separate services, those services end up being tightly coupled, because a change in one service will require updating the other service.
 Overly chatty communication betweeen two services may be a symptom of tight coupling and low cohesion.

-## Microservices using containers on Azure
+## Microservices using Azure Container Service

-The following diagram shows a microservices architecture using containers running on Azure.

-![](./images/microservices-acs.png)

 You can use Azure Container Service to configure and provision a Docker cluster.
 Azure Container Services supports several popular container orchestrators, including DC/OS, Docker Swarm, and Kubernetes.

+![](./images/microservices-acs.png)

 **Public nodes** are reachable through a public-facing load balancer.
 The API gateway is hosted on these nodes.

 **Backend nodes** run services that clients reach via the API gateway.
 These nodes don’t receive Internet traffic directly.
 The backend nodes might include more than one pool of VMs, each with a different hardware profile.
 For example, you could create separate pools for general compute workloads, high CPU workloads, and high memory workloads.